Powered vs. Passive Speakers – Know the Difference, Meet Your Needs

 MAKING AN INFORMED SPEAKER PURCHASE

-Understanding the basics of loudspeakers may help you avoid getting caught up in the terminology and make a better-informed purchase.
-It doesn’t matter whether you’re a professional audio engineer or a novice listener or anywhere in-between—nobody wants to spend their valuable time digging through thousands of options before finding the speaker that’s right for them!
-Just by knowing whether to filter by “passive” or “powered” options, you’ve already narrowed down your search significantly.
+Understanding the basics of loudspeakers can help you avoid getting caught up in the terminology and make a better-informed purchase.
+Whether you’re a professional audio engineer, a novice listener, or anywhere in between—nobody wants to spend their valuable time digging through thousands of options before finding the speaker that’s right for them!
+By knowing whether to filter by “passive” or “powered” options, you’ve already narrowed down your search significantly.

 Looking to find the right loudspeaker